Application - Requirements

 Attention: The letter of recommendation must be submitted by the referee him/herself.
 Applicants have to enter the contact information of the intended referees in the online application tool.
 This automatically generates an email to the referee with further instructions.
 Please consider contacting your referees prior to entering their contact information in the application system.

-Important note: The recommendation letter (point 2) and the MCLS reference letter (point 1) are
+Important note: The recommendation letter (point 2) and the MCLS supervisory agreement (point 1)

 different professors (one from a previous professor and one from your prospective supervisor).